payonear/pyscorecard/README.md

 # pyscorecard
-Scorecard creation on UCI_Credit Dataset in Python
+Scorecard creation using UCI_Credit Dataset in Python